Processing math: 22%

 A second-order linear differential equation has the form

-If $G(x)=0$, for all $x$, such equations are called homogeneous linear equations.
+If G(x)=0, for all x, such equations are called homogeneous linear equations.

-If $G(x)\neq 0$, the equation is called nonhomogeneous.
+If G(x)0, the equation is called nonhomogeneous.

 For homogeneous and constant coefficient equations,